cu-publichealth/FoodborneML/README.md

     ```
     Make sure to source this file with `source ~/.bash_profile` or by opening a new Terminal window

-7. Create a virtualenv to encapsulate the project with:
+6. Create a virtualenv to encapsulate the project with:

     ```bash
     cd <~/mydevdir/FoodborneNYC>
-    mymkvirtualenv fbnyc
+    mkvirtualenv fbnyc
     ```

     Note that in the future you'll need to activate the environment with `workon fbnyc` or deactivate it with `deactivate fbnyc`

-8. Install `git` if you don't have it already with `brew install git`
+7. Install `git` if you don't have it already with `brew install git`

-9. Clone the repository from github with `https://github.com/teffland/FoodborneNYC.git`
+8. Clone the repository from github with `git clone https://github.com/teffland/FoodborneNYC.git`

-10. Install all of the python dependencies
+9. Install all of the python dependencies

-    - If you just want to run the tool as is then use `pip install --user -r deploy_requirements.txt`
+    - If you just want to run the tool as is then use `pip install -r deploy_requirements.txt`
-    - If you want to develop the code, use `pip install --user -r requirements.txt`
+    - If you want to develop the code, use `pip install -r requirements.txt`

-11. Congratulations!
+10. Congratulations!
 You now have FoodborneNYC installed.
 You can start messing with the code.
 Check out the command line options with `python main.py --help`